-3 points.
+2 points.
 Evaluate Health Impacts of the Plan

-The agency has evaluated the health impacts of the LRTP to determine whether the planned transportation investments will help the agency to meet its public health and active transportation goals.
-For Example, the Centers for Disease Control conducted a Health Impact Assessment pilot project in coordination with the Nashville area MPO 2035 Regional Transportation Plan2 to intercept and alter health outcomes such as obesity, physical inactivity, asthma, injuries, and social equity in conjunction with the Northeast Corridor Study proposed Transit Oriented Development (TOD) sites.
+The agency considers health impacts during system and scenario planning processes to determine whether the planned transportation investments will help the agency to meet its public health and active transportation goals.
+For Example, the Centers for Disease Control conducted a Health Impact Assessment pilot project in coordination with the Nashville area MPO 2035 Regional Transportation Plan to intercept and alter health outcomes such as obesity, physical inactivity, asthma, injuries, and social equity in conjunction with the Northeast Corridor Study proposed Transit Oriented Development (TOD) sites.